It is reported this morning that no charges are anticipated in the bike-pedestrian collision on Cedar River Trail. Here is the story in the PI.

 About the author

 Hi, I’m Randy Corman.
 Welcome to my blog!
 I served on Renton City Council for 28 years, 1994-2021, with six years as Renton Council President.
 I’m also a mechanical engineer and manager, and worked for the Boeing Company for 33 years, from 1984- 2017.
-My wife and I have five kids and five grandkids, and we all live in Renton.
-I’ve kept this blog for 17 years, and get thousands of readers each month.
+My wife and I have five kids and six grandkids, and we all live in Renton.
+I’ve kept this blog for 19 years, and get thousands of readers each month.
 Please share your feedback, ideas, and opinions in the comments.

 Subscribe for updates

 Your comments are very appreciated and they add value to this blog.
+You may comment anonymously by leaving your name and email out of the comment form (there is no sign-in required).
 Please keep your comments civil and respectful; policy discussions are encouraged but avoid personal attacks.
 No threats of violence against anyone, or inciting violence in any form.
 No racist, sexist, or hateful comments of any kind.
 Be truthful.
 Do not make allegations of criminal, unethical, or other personal wrongdoing that you do not have proof to back up.
 Avoid profane, obscene, vulgar, lewd, discriminatory, or sexually-oriented language.
 Honest, respectful, good-faith discussion of public officials’ actions and their results are protected speech.
 Private persons deserve more discretion, so avoid any unfair criticism of them.

 Recent Comments